Zūm’s Path to Product-Market Fit — How The Student Transportation Company Found Product-Market Fit Twice

 FINDING PRODUCT-MARKET FIT (AGAIN)

-As part of the transition, Narayan and her team recognized that they needed to do more research on what school districts were looking for, given that all of their customer research from before had focused on parents.
+As part of the transition, Narayan and her team recognized that they needed to do more research on what school districts were looking for, given that all of their previous customer research had focused on parents.

 While they had already found success in the B2B market, she wanted to be confident that they were on the path to product-market fit the second time around (read about how Alma found product-market fit twice as well).